Friends Tour of Europe 2019

 July 10: Travel from Hannover to the most beautiful town in Belgium.
 On the way we will visit the neo-gothic Marienburg Castle, seat of King George V, the last King of Hannover.
 In Bruges you stay at the Hotel Aragon (4****).
 Bruges is nicknamed ‘the Venice of the North’ because of its cobblestoned streets and its many charming canals.

 July 12: PM travel to Dunkirk.
 See the 17th century fortifications, built along the coastline to protect the town from Spanish invaders.
 One of these fortifications, known as Bastion 32 served as the headquarters of the Allied forces during the Battle of Dunkirk.
 Bastion 32 now houses the Operation Dynamo Museum.
 Visit the museum and get an insight into the audacious rescue of British, French and Belgian Soldiers trapped by German forces during World War II.
 A short coach ride along the coast from France back to Belgium will take you to the seaside town of Koksijde for the ACC’s evening concert at Onze-Lieve-Vrouw-ter-Duinen (Our Lady in the Sand Dunes).
 If you prefer more time in Bruges followed by the ACC’s concert in Koksijde, ask your guide about the easy 1-hour train trip.
-Return after the concert by coach to your accommodation in Bruges.
+Join the choir for drinks after the concert, before returning by coach to your accommodation in Bruges.

 3 NIGHTS IN PARIS